Cobalt Core on Steam - User reviews, Price & Information

 Cobalt Core is a roguelike deckbuilder, card game and strategy game developed by Rocket Rat Games and published by Brace Yourself Games.

-Released on November 08th 2023 is available only on Windows in 10 languages: English, French, German, Spanish - Spain, Japanese, Korean, Portuguese - Brazil, Russian, Simplified Chinese and Traditional Chinese.
+Released on November 08th 2023 is available on Windows and MacOS in 10 languages: English, French, German, Spanish - Spain, Japanese, Korean, Portuguese - Brazil, Russian, Simplified Chinese and Traditional Chinese.

 It has received 3,512 reviews of which 3,394 were positive and 118 were negative resulting in an impressive rating of 9.3 out of 10. 😍